 Meanwhile, the notion of acceleration is less quantified in sampling compared to that in optimization, although attention has been rapidly building up.
-Along this direction, one line of research is based on diffusion processes such as underdamped Langevin dynamics (ULD), which is closely related to OLD.
-For example, the convergence and nonasymptotics of discretized ULD have been studied in \cite{cheng2017underdamped, dalalyan2018sampling, ma2019there}, and were demonstrated provably faster than discretized OLD in suitable setups.
-These are not only great progresses but also forming perspectives complementary to the extensive studies of the convergence of continuous ULD in the mathematical community (e.g, \cite{ mattingly2002ergodicity, cao2019explicit, dolbeault2009hypocoercivity, dolbeault2015hypocoercivity, villani2009hypocoercivity, eckmann2003spectral, baudoin2013bakry, eberle2019couplings}).
-Another important line of research is related to accelerating particle-based approaches for optimization in probability spaces \citep{liu2019understanding, pmlr-v97-taghvaei19a, wang2019accelerated}, although we note there is no clear boundary between these two lines (e.g., \cite{leimkuhler2018ensemble}).
-More generally, it has been known that adding an irreversible part to the reversible dynamics of OLD\footnote{For irreversibility-induced-acceleration \emph{not} based on OLD, see e.g., \cite{bierkens2019zig} and references therein.} accelerates its convergence (e.g., \cite{hwang2005accelerating,lelievre2013optimal,ohzeki2015langevin,rey2015irreversible,duncan2016variance}), and this work can be viewed to be under this umbrella, although the discretization of an accelerated continuous process is also important, and will be analyzed.
+Along this direction, one line is based on diffusion processes such as underdamped Langevin dynamics (ULD).
+For example, the convergence and nonasymptotics of discretized ULD have been studied by \citet{cheng2017underdamped, dalalyan2018sampling, ma2019there}, and were demonstrated provably faster than discretized OLD in suitable setups.
+These are not only great progresses but also forming perspectives complementary to the extensive studies of the convergence of continuous ULD in the mathematical community (e.g, \citealp{mattingly2002ergodicity, cao2019explicit, dolbeault2009hypocoercivity, dolbeault2015hypocoercivity, villani2009hypocoercivity, eckmann2003spectral, baudoin2013bakry, eberle2019couplings}).
+Another important line of research is related to accelerating particle-based approaches for optimization in probability spaces \citep{liu2019understanding, pmlr-v97-taghvaei19a, wang2019accelerated}, although we note there is no clear boundary between these two lines (e.g., \citealp{leimkuhler2018ensemble}).
+Additional interesting ideas also include \cite{chen2018accelerating,deng2020non,ding2021random,li2022mirror,liang2022proximal}.
+In general, it has been known that adding an irreversible part to the reversible dynamics of OLD\footnote{For irreversible-acceleration \emph{not} from OLD, see e.g., \cite{bierkens2019zig,bouchard2018bouncy}.} accelerates its convergence (e.g., \citealp{hwang2005accelerating,lelievre2013optimal,ohzeki2015langevin,rey2015irreversible,duncan2016variance}), and this work can be viewed to be under this umbrella.
+Note, though, the discretization of an accelerated continuous process is also important, and it will also be discussed.